brunda4/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Data Engineering|Data Analyst|Software Engineer
+role: Love for working with data

 # Organizations/Affiliations to show in About widget
 organizations: